 Both the apps offer enhanced diagnostics but for a limited number of cars.
-The good thing, however, is that they offer both imperial and metric settings, hence you will have no trouble in using the app no matter where you are.
+The good thing, however, is that they offer both imperial and metric settings.
+Hence you will have no trouble using the app no matter where you are.

 The OBDLink app displays over 90 parameters and also shows real-time data.
 It supports all OBDII protocols.

 The BlueDriver app isn’t very far behind either, and it also supports all OBDII protocols.

 Supported Vehicles Models/Makes

 Both the apps will work with OBD2 supported cars, but the brands they’ll support will depend on which scan tool you use.
 OBDLink typically works with Lexus, Toyota, Scion, GM, Ford, Nissan, Mazda, and Infiniti, whereas the BlueDriver tool works with Honda, VW, BMW, Mazda, Nissan, Toyota, Gord, GM, and Chrysler.

 It’s safe to say that the BlueDriver scanner supports more makes and models.

 Apps, Software, And Updates

 Both the apps offer free updates, but we’d give an extra point to OBDLink as the updates here appear to be easier to download.

 BlueDriver seems to be a little slow in this regard, and it also does not offer very regular updates.
 Moreover, they both have an easy to use interface, and it will not take you a lot of time to do what you need to do.